chelsejw/django-musicdb/README.md

+# About

+Attempt to design a music app system

+# Requirements
+- Python
+- Django
+- Django Rest Frameowrk

 # Design Constraints / Assumptions

 Most frequently used search function = search tracks by tags-> way to index this?
 Also tracks from user’s organisation’s catalog

 ## CATALOG
 - Each organisation has only one catalog (OneToOne)